 Twenty Thirty is a movement and a company.
 We are looking for people who act like owners, because they will be owners.
-We are planning an emergent structure that builds organically, as new people bring their energy to the project.
-The more you do, the more equity you get.
+We are an emergent structure that builds organically, as new people bring their energy to the project.
+We work for joy, teamwork, and the satisfaction of building a new world.
 This is a summary of our constitution.

 Mission answers the "What?" question.
 Twenty Thirty works at the intersection of technology and decentralization.
 We believe that decentralization will be a powerful force reshaping organizations and society.
 Our mission is threefold: